Semantic-UI-Vue/Semantic-UI-Vue/README.md

 It is highly inspired on [Semantic UI React](https://react.semantic-ui.com) If you have used it already, you will find Semantic UI Vue's API to be almost the same.

 Semantic UI Vue is still under heavy development.
 Please, feel free to contribute.
+You can see the feature status [here](https://semantic-ui-vue.github.io/#/features).

 [![Edit Simple semantic-ui-vue example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/n08n0krolj)